-The debugger can be enabled in two ways:
+The debugger can be enabled in three ways:

-- Start the VirtualBox process with a --dbg, --debug, or --debug-command-line argument.
-See the VirtualBox usage help for details.
-Note that these arguments are only useful when a VM is started immediately, using the --startvm argument. - Set the VBOX_GUI_DBG_ENABLED or VBOX_GUI_DBG_AUTO_SHOW environment variable to an arbitrary value before launching the VirtualBox process.
+- Start the VM directly using VirtualBox --startvm, with an additional --dbg, --debug, or --debug-command-line argument.
+See the VirtualBox usage help for details. - Set the VBOX_GUI_DBG_ENABLED or VBOX_GUI_DBG_AUTO_SHOW environment variable to true before launching the VirtualBox process.
 Setting these variables (only their presence is checked) is effective even when the first VirtualBox process is the VM selector window.
-VMs subsequently launched from the selector will have the debugger enabled.
+VMs subsequently launched from the selector will have the debugger enabled. - Set the GUI/Dbg/Enabled extra data item to true before launching the VM.
+This can be set globally or on a per VM basis.